-I’m not sure, but I probably would’ve thought the question “How could it be?” was a perverse one.
+After reading some apologetics, I thought the question “How could it be?” was a perverse one.
 After all, God’s ways are higher than our ways.
 How could we expect to completely understand God Almighty?

 Thus far, my views on the Trinity were entirely informed by how American evangelicals read the Bible, and slightly by how evangelical apologists argue against the theologies of some marginal groups.